State of Cybersecurity in Canada 2026: 10 Findings That Should Change Your Plan

 Finding 4: Cyber insurance underwriting got brutal

-The capsule answer: the questionnaire is no longer a formality.
-Several Canadian carriers exited the SMB segment in 2025, the survivors hardened their controls list, and I have personally watched three renewals get declined this year over a single missing control.
-Coverage caps for ransomware payments and social-engineering loss are now standard.
+Short answer: the questionnaire is no longer a formality.
+Carriers hardened their controls lists through 2025, quote turnaround stretched, and I have watched renewals get declined over a single missing control.
+Coverage caps on ransomware payments and social-engineering loss are now routine rather than exceptional.

 Underwriting dimension Pre-2024 norm 2026 reality